arnoo/git-deliver/README.md

 Each delivery remote is a bare Git repository, in the root of which Git-deliver creates a "delivered" folder.
 This folder will contain one non-bare clone of the base repository for each delivery.

-Since git clone uses hard-links to the original repository when on the same filesystem, this does not result in excessive space usage / copy time.
+The git clones share their metadata with the main repository for the remote, to avoid excessive space usage / copy time.

-The current version's clone is used through a "current" symlink, which makes the delivery "atomic".
+The current version's clone is used through a "current" symlink, which is switched once the new version is ready, to make the delivery "atomic".

 A delivery is done in stages.
 Between each stage, Bash scripts can be run to adapt the delivery process to the project.